MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Related Work

-To address the limitations stated above, some researchers designed HGNNs leveraging metapaths to associate nodes far from each other.
-By connecting metapath-guided neighbors and discarding intermediate nodes, HAN~\cite{DBLP:conf/www/WangJSWYCY19} converts a heterogeneous graph into multiple homogeneous subgraphs.
+To address the limitations stated above, some researchers designed HGNNs leveraging metapaths to associate nodes far from each other{, eliminating the need for stacking multiple layers}.
+By connecting metapath-guided neighbors and discarding intermediate nodes, HAN~\citep{DBLP:conf/www/WangJSWYCY19} converts a heterogeneous graph into multiple homogeneous subgraphs.
 It then applies GAT to each subgraph and combines node representations from different metapaths using attention.
-MAGNN~\cite{DBLP:conf/www/0004ZMK20} incorporates the intermediate nodes discarded by HAN through leveraging metapath instances.
+MAGNN~\citep{DBLP:conf/www/0004ZMK20} incorporates the intermediate nodes discarded by HAN through leveraging metapath instances.
 However, this raises an efficiency issue caused by duplicate nodes across an exploding number of metapath instances.
 Metapaths in HAN and MAGNN are manually selected.
-To automate this process, GTN~\cite{DBLP:conf/nips/YunJKKK19} softly selects relations using learnable weights and applies matrix multiplication to obtain the adjacency matrix of arbitrary metapaths, which is fed to a GCN to get node representations.
+To automate this process, GTN~\citep{DBLP:conf/nips/YunJKKK19} softly selects relations using learnable weights and applies matrix multiplication to obtain the adjacency matrix of arbitrary metapaths, which is fed to a GCN to get node representations.
 Useful metapaths can be automatically extracted based on the relation weights.
-GTN requires a tremendous amount of memory space and computation time due to the large matrix multiplication step.
+GTN requires a tremendous amount of memory space and computation time due to the large matrix multiplication step. {Based on GTN, MEGNN~\citep{DBLP:journals/kbs/ChangCHZZC22} rearranges the calculation order of the matrix multiplications to improve the efficiency.}

 Despite their success in different datasets, existing metapath-based HGNNs cannot have it all for performance and efficiency.
 HAN suffers from information loss.
-MAGNN and GTN are limited by high computation costs.
-Therefore, we want to design an efficient metapath-based HGNN that can capture the most information from the input graph.
+MAGNN and GTN are limited by high computation costs. {MEGNN still faces the scalability issue with large graphs because of large matrix multiplication.} Derivative studies based on these models share similar issues~\citep{DBLP:conf/aaai/ZhangWZSZZ22, DBLP:conf/www/00010YCLF022}. {We leave the detailed illustration and discussion of the underlying mechanisms that cause these issues to Figure~\ref{fig:hetero_graph} and Section~\ref{sec:mgc}.} Therefore, we want to design a metapath-based HGNN that can capture the most information from the input heterogeneous graph without information loss, and at the same time can be efficient without redundant computations.
+We achieve these goals by defining and utilizing a special structure called \emph{metapath context}. {The advantages of metapath context and how it can help avoid the issues mentioned above will be detailed in Section~\ref{sec:mcc}.}